aottr/blog/content/posts/2021/09-12-simple-scheduler-discord-bot-part-2.md

     return this._interval;
 }
 ```
-This allows us to have a public read-only access to the internal variables that looks similar to the access of regular object properties.
+This allows us to have public read-only access to the internal variables that looks similar to the access of regular object properties.

 **If you want me to write a separate article about ES6 classes in JavaScript and TypeScript, leave a comment below :3**